morris282001/Hackerrank/README.md

 # Hackerrank DS
-In this repository i will be adding codes of all the different types of problems that i will be solving on hackerrank.
+In this repository I will be adding codes of all the different types of problems that i will be solving on hackerrank.